-- 1)The CoC launched their DV comparable database for HMIS on 7/1/2022 and has now been in operation for one full grant cycle.
-This database is used for Safe House and DV RRH Bonus programs.
-The DV provider participates in the monthly data quality assurance to regularly review and validate the accuracy, completeness, and consistency of the data.
-The CoC has recently renewed its MOU with the DV provider and will provide funding for one more grant cycle to support the comparable site.
-Now that it has been in operation for a year, the program will complete the APR & and monthly data reporting where the aggregate data will be reviewed quarterly in the CoC report card by PWA CoC. - 2)Yes, the comparable database is compliant with the FY22 HMIS Data Standards. - 3) Yes, the CoC's HMIS is compliant with the FY22 HMIS Data Standards.
+- 3)The CoC launched their DV comparable database for HMIS on 7/1/2022 and have now been in operation for one full grant cycle.
+The CoC has recently updated their MOU with the DV provider and will provide funding for one more grant cycle to support the comparable site. - 2) Yes, the comparable database is compliant with the FY22 HMIS Data Standards. - 3) Yes, the CoC's HMIS is compliant with the FY22 HMIS Data Standards.

 2A-5.
-I Bed Coverage Rate-Using HIC, HMIS Data-CoC Merger Bonus Points.
+Bed Coverage Rate-Using HIC, HMIS Data-CoC Merger Bonus Points.
 NOFO Section V.B.3.c. and V.B.7.